-Alternative process photography exhibtion, featuring the work of seven exciting artists: Daniel Herrera, Niniane Kelley, Margo Duvall, Kathleen McDonald, Brittney Cathey-Adams, Eliana Cetto and Hedwig Heerschop.
+Alternative process photography exhibition, featuring the work of seven exciting artists: Daniel Herrera, Niniane Kelley, Margo Duvall, Kathleen McDonald, Brittney Cathey-Adams, Eliana Cetto and Hedwig Heerschop.

 The exhibition opens Thursday Oct 2 at 5pm with a lecture by Dan Herrera followed by a reception in the gallery at 6pm.
 These artists combine modern digital technologies with historical processes to make unique and powerful images, crafting their images in ways that have been done since the beginning of the medium.
 The results are on-of-a-kind handmade images.

 The term alternative process refers to any non-traditional, or non-commercial photographic printing process.
 Alternative processes are often called historical, or non-silver processes.
 Most of these processes were invented over 100 years ago and were used by early photographers.